d3vilguard/mesa-minimal-git-script/README.md

    **!** If you are running the script for the first time the **pacman -Syu** won't install mesa-minimal-git.
 You will have to  `pacman -S mesa-minimal-git lib32-mesa-minimal-git` **!**

+# The AMD script
+From all the compomemts we will be compiling `gallium-drivers=radeonsi,zink` and `vulkan-drivers=amd,swrast`.
+Now, `radeonsi` and `amd` are absolutely requiered!
+I keep `swrast` as a fallback.
+You are better off leaving `zink` in the mix too, although I skip compiling it at this time.

+I really see no point in compiling Intel GPU drivers as I have only an AMD GPU in my system.
+On the other hand for Intel you can only compile `iris`, `intel` and probably `swrast` only.
+If you don't plan to virtualize the installation, `virgl` is not needed.
 ## Running it

 Make sure it's executable (from your file manager or **chmod +x filename.sh** ) and run it in a terminal.
 Should be automated.
 If it fails, well probably some new commit got made.
 I just share my script, if I fix it for myself, it will get fixed for you too.